 TIP: Over time, the bath bombs start to lose their food coloring hue, so don’t make these weeks in advance.

 10. Create homemade lip gloss with just two ingredients.

 Here’s a simple, quick, and cheap gift that will make any girl happy.
-Mix together petroleum jelly and some Whiston pearl dust which is edible shimmer.
+Mix together petroleum jelly and some Whiston pearl dust which is an edible shimmer.
 Put it in a cosmetic container and gift it up.
 It’s that easy.
-Check out this set of 25 containers for $4.99.
+Check out this set of 50 containers for $7.09.

 11. Make hot chocolate ornaments.

 Here’s an idea that’s like two gifts in one: when the hot chocolate is used up, the recipient is left with a pretty ornament.
-Find a food-safe plastic fillable ornament (get a dozen for about $9) and fill it with instant hot cocoa, sprinkles, and small marshmallows.
+Find a food-safe plastic fillable ornament (get 10 for about $10) and fill it with instant hot cocoa, sprinkles, and small marshmallows.